Understanding where functions change direction

 Similarly, if f(a - h) < f(a) and f(a + h) < f(a), then points around x = a are 'below' f(a) so we have a local maximum at x = a.

-Finally, if the sign of f(a - h) and f(a + h) are different, then we have a (horizontal) point of inflection at x = a.
+Finally, if the sign of f(a - h) - f(a) and f(a + h) - f(a) are different, then we have a (horizontal) point of inflection at x = a.

 When in doubt, evaluate the function itself at points near the critical point.
-This direct approach shows whether nearby values are higher or lower.
+This direct approach shows whether nearby values of the function are higher or lower than the value of the function at the critical point.

 Critical point at x = 0 with f'(0) = 0 and f''(0) = 0